mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 This only replaces the ***outputs*** by a short program.
 The inputs $I_1,\dots,I_n$ are still listed verbatim, so they are not compressed at all.

-But in ARC the inputs are highly regular and compressible.
-This means a shorter description exists.
-Eg: In Fig 2, all example inputs share obvious structure: same kinds of red squares, same object layouts, same background patterns, etc. These patterns can be used to compress the input.
+This is terrible because the input grids in ARC are highly regular and compressible.
+This means a shorter description definitely exists.
+(Eg: In Fig 2, all example inputs share obvious structure: same kinds of red squares, same object layouts, same background patterns, etc. These patterns can be used to compress the input.)  <!-- maybe add path TM exception-->

-Hence, the naive method violates MDL: **we know $D_E$ can be shortened further.[^2]**
+In short, the naive method violates MDL: **we know $D_E$ can be shortened further.[^2]**

 **Better alternative:**
 Instead, let's find a program $F$ such that $F(k) = (I_k,O_k)$